Xianfeng-cheng/BlackMagicBox__MTC100_MTC200_MTC300/readme.md

 The MTC300 offers flexible development capabilities, allowing users to develop their own control devices based on the manufacturer's REST API.
 This product features an ultra-thin and lightweight design, equipped with silicone buttons that provide an excellent tactile feedback experience.

+**MTC200/MTC300** is an application developed based on OpenWRT and the MT7628DAN system, where the commands for controlling the camera are implemented using CURL scripts.
+Users can modify existing command formats to create their own commonly used control codes by simply changing a REST API.
+It is an open and flexible system that allows users to develop using C or Python.

 **Supported Models:**

 Blackmagic Cinema Camera 6K